PTUA logo

 People are tempted to accept this argument also because we are naturally drawn to avoiding conflict.
 After all, if the organisation charged with promoting private car use says it doesn't oppose public transport, surely that's a good thing?
 So what if lots of new roads get built, as long as there's some support for public transport too?
 Many of us have seen car dependence enacted as policy for so long that we try to make the best of a bad situation, proclaiming (like the curate in the old cartoon) that actually, parts of it are excellent!
 The notion of 'integrated' or 'balanced' transport is enduringly popular for just this reason.

-This myth has also emerged in a big way in the Eddington 'East-West Needs Assessment' of 2008, the most significant recommendations of which are a $9 billion road tunnel and an $8 billion rail tunnel in inner Melbourne.
-Not only does Eddington hold to the RACV line that the road and rail tunnels will not compete with one another: he actually urges the two be done in combination and that there is a special benefit to doing so.
+This myth loomed especially large in the Eddington ‘East-West Needs Assessment’ of 2008, the most significant recommendations of which were a $9 billion road tunnel and an $8 billion rail tunnel in inner Melbourne.
+Not only did Eddington hold to the RACV line that the road and rail tunnels would not compete with one another: he actually urged the two be done in combination and that there is a special benefit to doing so.

 I do not support - and I have not adopted - a 'road versus rail' approach to transport planning....
 Instead of favouring one mode over another, I have looked for the right combination of modes that offer the best options for meeting Melbourne's east-west transport needs....